DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 export default connect(mapStateToProps)(App)
 ```

-Here we create our root component called `App` and call on some other components that we'll create afterwards called `Navbar` and `Quotes`.
+Here we create our root component, called `App` and call on some other components that we'll create afterward called `Navbar` and `Quotes`.
 We're passing some props to these components that come from our global state and are retrieved in the `mapPropsToState` function.
 With the `connect` function, we are wiring up the `App` component to be used with Redux and passing the props it needs from the global state to start.

 > **Note:** What's the `{ thing } = this.props` syntax all about?
 We're using a lot of object destructuring throughout our app.
 If you're not familiar with this ES2015 feature, you can read more [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).